Anthony Faramus: Deported

-In late 1941, Chapman hatched a plan to get himself, Faramus and Stirling off the island.
+In late 1941 Chapman hatched a plan to get himself, Faramus and Stirling off the island.
 The plan was simple: they would turn traitor and offer to work as spies for the Nazis.
-Stirling was the most enthusiastic, while Faramus was cautious of the risks of becoming an open collaborator, but agreed to follow the plan.
-Chapman and Faramus composed a letter in German, offering their services as German spies, which they sent to the German Command post in St. Helier, addressed to General Otto von Stülpnagel, the officer in command of occupational forces in France and the Channel Islands.
+Stirling was the most enthusiastic, whilst Faramus was cautious of the risks of becoming an open collaborator but agreed to follow the plan.
+Chapman and Faramus composed a letter in German, offering their services as German spies, which they sent to the German command post in St Helier, addressed to General Otto von Stülpnagel, the officer in command of occupational forces in France and the Channel Islands.

-Late one night in November 1941 Chapman and Faramus were summoned by the Germans –– but they were not being recruited, they were being arrested.
-Their plan to join and work for the Nazis backfired spectacularly, as the pair were taken to mainland France, and thence by rail to Fort de Romainville in Paris where they worked and using their skills, stole rations and fuel and made a key to enter the women's section of the prison.
-After a year, Faramus along with other prisoners from Romainville, was taken in terrible conditions by train via Compiègne onto the Buchenwald concentration camp near Weimar, Germany, 55 of the 120 dying in his carriage en route, from suffocation, dysentery and thirst.
+Late one night in November 1941 Chapman and Faramus were summoned by the Germans but they were not being recruited, they were being arrested.
+Their plan to join and work for the Nazis backfired spectacularly, since the pair were taken to mainland France and thence by rail to Fort de Romainville in Paris where they worked, stole rations and fuel and made a key to enter the women's section of the prison.
+After a year Faramus, along with other prisoners from Romainville, was taken in terrible conditions by train via Compiègne to the Buchenwald concentration camp near Weimar, Germany.
+Of the 120 in his carriage 55 died en route from suffocation, dysentery and thirst.

-In chapter 7 of Journey into Darkness, Faramus describes the crime for which he was taken out of the Buchenwald camp and forced on a journey to Mauthausen via Leipzig, Dresden and Prague:"... a freezing cold morning, at my place of work — ‘Kommando das Grab' (communal graves) — I had momentarily set aside my shovel to blow into my hands and fingers.
+In chapter 7 of Journey into Darkness, Faramus describes the crime for which he was taken out of Buchenwald and forced on a journey to Mauthausen via Leipzig, Dresden and Prague:... a freezing cold morning, at my place of work — 'Kommando das Grab' (communal graves) — I had momentarily set aside my shovel to blow into my hands and fingers.
 I had not seen the approach of the SS Warrant Officer.
 Failing to acknowledge the man's presence and not coming to attention and removing my cap from my head until he had passed by was one crime, the interruption of my work without permission was another.
-I was punched and booted; worse, my number (E)42324 was noted in his book of reports."
+I was punched and booted; worse, my number (E)42324 was noted in his book of reports.

-The Nazi Party defined Mauthausen as "Grade III".
+The Nazi Party defined Mauthausen as Grade III.
 Its purpose was to punish "Incorrigible Political Enemies of the Reich" with extermination through labour.
 In Journey into Darkness Faramus acknowledges Captain Maurice Pertschuck who was murdered in Buchenwald in 1944, Christopher Burney and Lt Jack H. Taylor.
-In film footage gathered by the US Department of Defense after the 11th Armored Division of the 3rd US Army entered the camp on 5 May 1945, Lt.
-Jack H. Taylor spoke about his capture, imprisonment and the conditions at Mauthausen.
+In film footage gathered by the US Department of Defense after the 11th Armored Division of the 3rd US Army entered the camp on 5 May 1945, Lt Jack H. Taylor spoke about his capture and imprisonment and the conditions at Mauthausen.
 Faramus also mentions Pierre Serge Choumoff, a mathematician and engineer, imprisoned in Romainville and Mauthausen, who later investigated the Mauthausen-Gusen complex.